FelipMarti/Check_Scarf/README.md

 # Check_Scarf

 ## Info
-Computer vision library to check if a scarf is well suited in a mannequin.
+Computer vision library to check if a scarf is well suited on a mannequin.
 OpenCV, C++

 The aim of this project is to check the robot performance to reward it.
 Reinforcement learning